Undergraduate Curriculum Council Bylaws

-- one (1) from each of the two (2) divisions in the College of Arts and Letters:
+- one (1) faculty member from each of the two (2) divisions in the College of Arts and Letters:

-- one (1) representing Social and Behavioral Sciences
+- one (1) faculty member representing Social and Behavioral Sciences

-- one (1) from the College of Business
+- one (1) faculty member from the College of Business

-- one (1) from the College of Education
+- one (1) faculty member from the College of Education

-- two (2) from the College of Science and Engineering:
+- two (2) faculty members from the College of Science and Engineering:

-- one (1) representing the Departments of Biological Sciences, Chemistry, and Geosciences
+- one (1) faculty member representing the Departments of Biological Sciences, Chemistry, and Geosciences

-- one (1) representing the Departments of Computer Science, Mathematics, Physics, and Engineering
+- one (1) faculty member representing the Departments of Computer Science, Mathematics, Physics, and Engineering

-- three (3) from the Division of Health Sciences:
+- three (3) faculty members from the Kasiska Division of Health Sciences:

-- one (1) representing the College of Pharmacy
+- at least one (1) faculty member representing the College of Pharmacy

-- two (2) from the College of Technology
+- two (2) faculty members from the College of Technology

-In addition, there are four (4) ex officio, non-voting members:
+In addition, there are at least four (4) ex officio, non-voting members, including the following: